 We’ve all had the ads that seem to stalk us as we peruse the internet, so be sure that although you’re trying to maximize ad views, you’re not doing it at the expense of a small audience who now feel overwhelmed by your brand.

 Additionally, not all viewable impressions are created equal.
 Just like any other display campaign, it’s important to keep an eye on your placements report to ensure you’re not showing up on unwanted sites.

-Now that we’ve covered all the bid strategies, it’s time to choose the one that’s right for your whole account, right?
+Now that we’ve covered all the automated bidding strategies, it’s time to choose the one that’s right for your whole account, right?

-The best thing about automated bidding: we can pick and choose what we use where.
+The best thing about automated bidding and bid management: we can pick and choose what we use where.

-Google Ads allows for bidding strategies to be set at either the ad group, campaign, or portfolio level, depending on the strategy you choose, so you’re able to direct which aspects of your account rely on bid strategies that complement their goals.
+Google Ads allows for automated bidding strategies to be set at either the ad group, campaign, or portfolio level, depending on the strategy you choose.
+This means you can direct different aspects of your account to rely on different bid strategies depending on their goals.

 When choosing a bid strategy, evaluate at the campaign level to determine if the strategy will help accomplish your goal and if you have enough data to make it work (e.g., enough conversion volume to make Target CPA effective).
 If not, you might benefit from another bid strategy, a portfolio level strategy, or even an adjustment in account structure to better leverage it later on.

-Automated bid strategies in Google Ads are a fantastic way to save time while leveraging algorithms to optimize an account, but only when evaluated and chosen wisely.
+Automated bid strategies in Google Ads are a fantastic way to save time while leveraging algorithms to optimize your account, but only when evaluated and chosen wisely.

-Each of the three strategies we’ve talked about in this series –bidding, ads and keywords, or automated rules – can have its place in any account, but only if it’s the right fit.
-They’re not a one-size-fits-all solution, but there’s also no excuse for “set it and forget it.”
-Once these strategies are being leveraged in an account, set a reminder to check in on them to ensure they’re still accomplishing the goals they set out to hit.
+And even though automated bidding strategies require less maintenance than manual bidding, there’s no such thing as “set it and forget it.”
+Once these strategies are being leveraged in your account, set reminders to check in on them to ensure they’re still accomplishing the goals they set out to hit.
 Happy automating!